L422Y/AutoPostBot/README.md

 single JSON file, and you can add as many JSON files as you like to the `tweets` directory.
 The bot will pick a random tweet from the database and tweet it.
 The bot will not tweet the same tweet twice, unless you delete the `sent-tweets.txt` file in the root directory.

+### Plugin: Wikipedia

+Tweet a random article from Wikipedia.
+You can control the language and categories of the articles via the environment.
+OpenAI will be used to generate a tweet based on the article's content.

+### Plugin: RSSFeed

+Tweet a random article from an RSS feed.
+You can control the URL of the RSS feed via the environment.
+Tweeted posts will be saved in the `sent-posts.txt` file in the root directory, so they will not be tweeted again.